ivanrododendro/pg-autoexplai-ai-analysis/README.md

 ### PostgreSQL Configuration

 Your PostgreSQL instance must be configured with auto_explain to generate execution plans in the log files.
-Setting must be logged in order for the script to identify the end of th plan.
+Settings must be logged in order for the script to identify the end of th plan.

 ## Configuration Files